gergelyorosz/GhostSocialCasper/README.md

 Here is how to make some of the changes I performed.
 (Note that all these changes are in the [pragmaticengineer-com](https://github.com/gergelyorosz/GhostSocialCasper/tree/pragmaticengineer-com) branch.)

+To make layout changes on the index page, posts and page type subpages, you need to manually make the same changes on all three places: `index.hbs`, `posts.hbs` and `page.hbs`.

 #### Change the profile image from the blog logo to something else

-Follow instructions in `default.hbs` at the section `// to display a custom image...`
+Follow instructions in `index.hbs`, `posts.hbs` and `page.hbs` at the section `// to display a custom image...`.

 #### Add a title under the profile image

-Follow instructions in `default.hbs` at the section `// to display your name under the blog logo or profile image...`
+Follow instructions in `index.hbs`, `posts.hbs` and `page.hbs` at the section `// to display your name under the blog logo or profile image...`

 #### Add custom links or content under the navigation bar

-Follow instructions in `default.hbs` in the `Add any other links to the sidebar, under the navigation links here` section.
+Follow instructions in `index.hbs`, `posts.hbs` and `page.hbs` in the `Add any other links to the sidebar, under the navigation links here` section.

 #### Add / Modify a Social Icon